jdwije/LEWT/README.md

 LEWT by itself is basically just an extension system, all the EPR operations are performed by extensions making LEWT very customisable.
 Being a beta version of this software, I have shipped LEWT with some basic extension which I find useful in my day to day contracting operations but I'm hoping others will replace them with better versions in time :) these *core extensions* as I will call them for now are:

-1. Calendar Timekeeping: Extract Time sheet data from iCal, OSX Calendar, and Google Calender sources and transform it for further processing.
+1. Calendar Timekeeping: Extract Time sheet data from iCal, and OSX Calendar sources and transform it for further processing.
 2. Simple Invoices: Process extract data as an invoice.
 3. Simple Reports: Process extract data as a report.
 4. Liquid Renderer: Liquid template rendering with support for text, html, and PDF tempting.